erikvanhaeringen/plasmidproject/README.md

 python Master.py
 ```

-[OPTIONS]
+*Options*
-*-o <FILE_NAME>      Generates a tab delimited text file of the output to            '/alignment/results/' with a name supplied by the user, or as 'Output_DataSet.txt' by default.
+* -o <FILE_NAME>      Generates a tab delimited text file of the output to            '/alignment/results/' with a name supplied by the user, or as 'Output_DataSet.txt' by default.

 ### Step 1: Setup